jacksleight/statamic-raster/README.md

 ## Security & URL Signing

-Only views that implement the `raster` tag can be rasterized in simple mode, an error will be thrown before execution if they don't.
+Only views that implement the `raster` tag can be rasterised in automatic mode, an error will be thrown before execution if they don't.
 It's also recommended to enable URL signing on production to ensure they can't be tampered with.
 You can do this by setting the `RASTER_SIGN_URLS` .env var to `true`.

 ## Customising Browsershot